tenisen/Little-T/README.md

 # Little-T
-Im really new to this one !
+I am rookie in this one .